rocket2guns/aotr/README.md

-# ArtOfTheRailDedicatedServerGuide
+# Art of the Rail (AotR) Dedicated Server Guide
-Art of the Rail Dedicated Server Guide
+How to run an Art of the Rail dedicated server